openshift/hive/docs/using-hive.md

     name: pull-secret
 ```

+If the cluster you are looking to adopt is on Azure and was created in a custom resource group, you'll also need to include its name in `spec.clusterMetadata.platform.azure.resourceGroupName` to ensure that the installer can find your resources when deprovisioning the cluster.

-If the cluster you are looking to adopt is on AWS and leverages Privatelink, you'll also need to include that setting under `spec.platform.aws` to ensure the VPC Endpoint Service for the cluster is tracked in the ClusterDeployment
+If the cluster you are looking to adopt is on AWS and leverages Privatelink, you'll also need to include that setting under `spec.platform.aws` to ensure the VPC Endpoint Service for the cluster is tracked in the ClusterDeployment.

 ```yaml
   platform: